-The Gaston & Porter Health Improvement Clinic (Montgomery County; total award: \$275,000).
-The program aims to address the negative impact of COVID-19 on African Americans in Prince George's County, with a specific focus on Black women.
-Program activities will include: virtual webinars to increase knowledge, improve attitudes, and change behaviors of 600 residents, including information on how to protect themselves; a 'train the trainer' program to train 50 residents, who would then give presentations to an additional 2,500 residents; and five free "the Prime Time Sister Circles" for mid-life Black women to increase knowledge, improve attitudes, and change behaviors linked to COVID-19 vaccinations and risk factors, and chronic illness.
+The Gaston & Porter Health Improvement Center, Inc. (Montgomery County; total award: \$275,000).
+The program aims to address the negative impact of COVID-19 on Black residents in Prince George's County, with a specific focus on Black women.
+Program activities will include: 3 virtual webinars to increase knowledge, improve attitudes, and change behaviors of 300 residents (Black women and men), including information on how to protect themselves; a 'train the trainer' program to train 30 (15 Black women and 15 Black men) who participated in the webinars and were referred by community organizations.
+These trainees will provide health information and outreach to Prince George's communities that are underserved and impoverished; and three "Prime Time Sister Circles ®"(PTSC) for 75 (25 women per PTSC) midlife (40-75 years of age) Black women.
+The PTSC is free to the participants and the purpose is to increase knowledge, improve attitudes, and change behaviors linked to COVID-19 vaccinations and risk factors, and chronic diseases.

+Western Maryland Health Care Center (dba Mountain Laurel) (Allegany & Garrett Counties; total award: \$180,000).
 The program will expand the current diabetes prevention program (ADAPT - Appalachia Diabetes Awareness Prevention Program) by adding a new mobile medical unit to meet residents "where they live, work and play" to provide nutrition, diabetes, and weight management education.
 Individuals at-risk/pre-diabetics will be referred to the accredited Diabetes Prevention Program at Garrett Regional or AHEC West; individuals with active, uncontrolled diabetes will be referred to Mt Laurel's chronic care management teams.
 The program will address two key SDOH by tapping its 340B pharmacy for low-income patients and providing transportation via two full-time van drivers.